Film score: History

-The origins of film music are disputed.
+The origins of film music are disputed, although they are generally considered to have aesthetic roots in various media forms associated with nineteenth-century Romanticism.
 According to Kurt London, film music "began not as a result of any artistic urge, but from a dire need of something which would drown the noise made by the projector.
 For in those times there was as yet no sound-absorbent walls between the projection machine and the auditorium.
 This painful noise disturbed visual enjoyment to no small extent.
 Instinctively cinema proprietors had recourse to music, and it was the right way, using an agreeable sound to neutralize one less agreeable."
-On the contrary, film historian James Wierzbicki asserts that early film showings (such as the Lumière brothers’ first film screening) would have been social events to the capacity that they had no need to mask the sounds of a projector mechanism.
+On the contrary, film historian James Wierzbicki asserts that early film showings (such as the Lumière brothers' first film screening) would have been social events to the capacity that they had no need to mask the sounds of a projector mechanism.
 As these early films began to move out of exhibition spaces and into vaudeville theaters, the role of film began to shift as well.
 Given that vaudeville theaters typically employed musicians, it is likely that this is the point when it became commonplace for film to be accompanied by music.
 Audiences at the time would have come to expect music in the vaudeville space, and as such live musical accompaniment to films grew out naturally.

 Before the age of recorded sound in motion pictures, efforts were taken to provide suitable music for films, usually through the services of an in-house pianist or organist, and, in some cases, entire orchestras, typically given cue sheets as a guide.
 A pianist was present to perform at the Lumière brothers' first film screening in 1895.
 In 1914, The Oz Film Manufacturing Company sent full-length scores by Louis F. Gottschalk for their films.
 Other examples of this include Victor Herbert's score in 1915 to The Fall of a Nation (a sequel to The Birth of a Nation) and Camille Saint-Saëns' music for The Assassination of the Duke of Guise in 1908.
 It was preceded by Nathaniel D. Mann's score for The Fairylogue and Radio-Plays by four months, but that was a mixture of interrelated stage and film performance in the tradition of old magic lantern shows.
 Most accompaniments at this time, these examples notwithstanding, comprised pieces by famous composers, also including studies.
 These were often used to form catalogues of photoplay music, which had different subsections broken down by 'mood' and genre: dark, sad, suspense, action, chase, etc.